kenmaready/CppND-Capstone-Blasteroids/README.md

 **Rubric Requirement: A Mutex or Lock is Used in the Project**

-And while checking to see if the spawn zone is clear, the program used a std::mutex along with a std::unique_lock in order to lock the asteroids while running through them to see if they're in the spawn zone:
+And while checking to see if the spawn zone is clear, the program uses a std::mutex along with a std::unique_lock in order to lock the asteroid vector and asteroid objects while running through them to see if they're in the spawn zone:

 ```
 while(!areaClear) {